Education, Health and Care Needs Assessments and Education, Health and Care Plans

-In almost all cases, students attending Catcote Academy have already had a statutory assessment completed earlier in their education.
+In almost all cases, students attending Catcote Academy have already had an EHCNA completed earlier in their education.

-Statutory assessment is only considered when a child cannot be supported from the resources normally available to an education setting (around £6000).
-The new process will take a maximum of 20 weeks.
+EHCNAs are only considered when a child cannot be supported from the resources normally available to an education setting (around £6000).
+The process should take a maximum of 20 weeks.

 Every local authority in England will be free to decide exactly how they will carry out the assessment, but they should embed the following principles: